 If you’re one of the many people struggling to add more fruits and veggies to your daily diet, you might be exploring ways to give yourself a nutrient boost.
-And green juice powders—a dietary supplement that you can add to water—present an appealing and convenient way to do just that.
+And green juice powders—a dietary supplement that you add to water—present an appealing and convenient way to do just that.

-But what exactly are green powders?
+But what exactly are greens powders?
 Are there different kinds?
 And are they safe to consume if you’re already taking other vitamins or supplements?
 We’re answering all of these questions and more.
 Keep reading for our comprehensive guide to green juice powders and how to ensure they play nice with the rest of your vitamin routine.

 The Different Types of Green Juice Powders